Marstonia ozarkensis

 - See my essay of 3Nov22, The SNHTHICACBW Marstonia 6: pachyta, for a comparison between the letsoni/scalariformis subgroup and the pachyta subgroup.

 - I explored the possibility that Marstonia ozarkensis, declared extinct by the USFWS in 2018, might have been a junior synonym of M. letsoni in my 2020 series: What was Marstonia ozarkensis? and Is Marstonia ozarkensis extinct?
-The latter essay also broached the possiblity that both letsoni (Walker 1901) and ozarkensis (Hinkley 1915) might prove junior synonyms of Marstonia scalariformis (Wolf 1869).
+The latter essay also broached the possibility that both letsoni (Walker 1901) and ozarkensis (Hinkley 1915) might prove junior synonyms of Marstonia scalariformis (Wolf 1869).

 - Earlier versions of this website, online until August of 2016, adopted the large, broadly-inclusive concept of the Hydrobiidae (sl) following Kabat & Hershler (1993).
 More recently the FWGNA project has shifted to the Wilke et al. (2013) classification system, distinguishing a much smaller Hydrobiidae (ss) and elevating many hydrobioid taxa previously ranked as subfamilies to the full family level.
 For more details, see The Classification of the Hydrobioids.